JuliaDatabases/DBInterface.jl/README.md

 * `columninfo`: Get basic information about a specific column in a table
 * `connect`/`disconnect`: Set up and shut down connections to database
+* `errcode`: Get the native error code for the database
+* `errstring`: Get the native error string for the database
 * `execute`: Execute a SQL statement with optional per-call variable bindings
+* `executed`: How many times has this statement been executed
 * `fetchall`: Fetch all rows as an array of arrays
 * `fetchrow`: Fetch all rows as a DataFrame
 * `fetchrow`: Fetch a row as an Array{Any}
 * `finish`: Finalize a SQL statement's execution
+* `lastinsertid`: What was the row ID of the last row inserted into a table
 * `prepare`: Ask the database to prepare, but not execute, a SQL statement
 * `run`: Run a non-`SELECT` SQL statement
 * `sqlescape`: Escape a SQL statement to prevent injections